-The Chicago Transit Authority, known at the "CTA," operates 1,865 buses in and around Chicago over its 128 bus routes, all part of Chicago's large transportation system.
-Those large numbers, combined with the fact that the CTA services Chicago's "L" trains as well, helps to explain how nearly 2 million public transit rides are taken each and every weekday in the greater Chicago area.
+The Chicago Transit Authority, known at the "CTA," operates 1,865 buses in and around Chicago.
+They have over 128 bus routes, and it's all part of Chicago's large transportation system.
+Those significant numbers, in combination with the fact that the CTA services Chicago's "L" trains as well, helps to explain how thousands of public transit rides are taken each and every weekday in the greater Chicago area.

 How many people ride CTA buses?

 In 2013, CTA buses saw an average ridership of 957,033 on weekdays with an annual ridership of 300.12 million.
 These numbers were higher than the comparable numbers for the CTA's "L" trains.
 This illustrates the prevalent use of the CTA bus system in Chicago and the suburbs.

 In most cases, a passenger boards a CTA bus at a bus stop, pays the fare, and then picks a location on the bus to either sit or stand for the duration of trip.
 When that passenger reaches his or her destination, the passenger disembarks from the bus.
 However, not every trip goes this smoothly.
 CTA buses are in traffic incidents several times each week on average.
 Further, many of those incidents result in personal injuries.

 When a bus accident involving the CTA takes place, there are several types of potential victims.
 First, those riding the bus may have injuries in the crash even though they play no role in the accident.
 When a collision happens, bus passengers are not in seat belts or other safety devices.
 Also, common safety features like airbags are not present to protect them.
 This can lead to significant injuries among those who are on board the bus at the time of the impact.
 A collision can even prove fatal.